Environmental Stewardship Institute

 FMR created the Environmental Stewardship Institute (ESI) in 2019 to address the gap between environmental education and a career path in the environmental field.

-While many high schools offer green teams or eco clubs, young people often don't have many chances to explore what a real career in the environmental field would look like.
-As an environmental organization, we wanted to use our resources to help address that gap, in turn growing a stronger, more equitable movement.
+While many high schools offer green teams or eco clubs, many young people don't have the opportunity to explore what a career in the environmental field can look like.
+As an environmental organization, FMR wants to use our resources to help address that gap, in turn growing a stronger, more equitable future for the environmental movement.

-We provide paid job experience and foundational learning to a group of students, our ESI fellows, curious about environmental career paths.
-Our hope is that, by completing the program, fellows are more prepared for continued schooling in environmental subjects and have real work experience to lean on for future job opportunities in the field.
+ESI provides a paid job experience and foundational learning to a group of students, our ESI fellows, curious about environmental career paths.
+Upon completing the program, fellows are more prepared for continued schooling in environmental subjects and have work experience to lean on for future job opportunities across a variety of disciplines in the environmental field.

-We invite a variety of speakers for discussion topics fellowss want to learn about.
-And we craft field trips and activities to labs, habitat restorations and more.
+We invite a variety of speakers to lead discussions on the topics fellows want to learn about.
+We craft field trips and activities to labs, habitat restorations and more.
 While the program content focuses on environmental issues, we also practice job skills like crafting resumes and cover letters, networking and informational interviews.

 Graduates' final projects

 Each year, fellows design and carry out their own capstone project.
-These independent projects encourage them to deepen their understanding of an environmental issue in their community, as well as build research skills and make an impact.
+These independent projects encourage them to deepen their understanding of an environmental issue in their community, as well as build research skills and have an impact on the local community.

 Fellows have made art to showcase issues like microplastics in clean water, installed receptacles for fishing line at a local park, mapped environmental justice issues in the Twin Cities and more.
 See projects from 2019 and from 2020.

 Apply for the program

 We are currently accepting applications for our 2021 summer ESI cohort.
 Read more about this year's program and the application process.